-Former Cumberland All-American Robert Clayton begins his second season in his second stint on the Bulldog coaching staff after spending three years as the pitching coach at Texas-Pan American.
-His duties at Cumberland include recruiting and working with the catchers and outfielders.
+Former Cumberland All-American Robert Clayton begins his fourth season in his third stint on the Phoenix coaching staff after spending three years as the pitching coach at Embry-Riddle in Daytona, Florida.
+Clayton serves as the Pheonix pitching coach and recruiting coordinator.

 Before returning to his alma mater Clayton worked as an assistant coach at UT-Pan American in Edinburg, Texas, serving as the pitching coach and recruiting coordinator for the Broncs.
 UTPA posted a 79-84 mark during his three-year tenure while playing in the Great West Athletic Conference.
 The Broncs team ERA dropped from 5.75 in 2011 to 4.82 the following season to 4.25 in Clayton’s final campaign on the staff.

 Clayton has previously served as a student assistant at Cumberland for the 2010 season as well as the head coach for the Wilson County Sliders 14U in 2009 and Florida Bombers 16U in Miami, Fla., in 2007, helping the Bombers to a fourth-place finish in the Mickey Mantle World Series.
 He was also an assistant coach and the head junior varsity coach at Friendship Christian School in Lebanon in 2009.

 The Miami, Fla., native earned Honorable Mention All-America and All-TranSouth Conference honors in 2007 at Cumberland, posting a 12-3 mark with a 2.93 ERA in 104.1 innings of work, striking out 60 with just 16 walks in 18 appearances with eight complete games.
 The Bulldogs advanced to the NAIA World Series that season, with Clayton taking the loss against Bellevue University in Lewiston, Idaho.